-This setting is only available on Windows and Android tablets.
+This setting is only available on Android tablets.
 If activated you can insert an image into the project using a file browser, which will show thumbnails for importable images within the app.
-If deactivated, files can be picked using the photo gallery on Android tablets, or system file dialogue on Windows tablets.
+If deactivated, files can be picked using the photo gallery on Android tablets.